ChanIok/SpinningMomo/docs/README_EN.md

 ### Tray Features

-Right or left click the tray icon to:
+Right-click or left-click the tray icon to:

-- 🎯 Select Target Window: Choose window to adjust from submenu
+- 🎯 Select Window: Choose the target window from the submenu
-- 📐 Window Ratio: Select preset ratios or custom ratio
+- 📐 Window Ratio: Select from preset ratios or custom ratios
-- 📏 Resolution: Select preset resolution or custom resolution
+- 📏 Resolution: Select from preset resolutions or custom resolutions
-- ⌨️ Modify Hotkey: Set new hotkey combination (1-2 second delay for success message)
+- ⌨️ Modify Hotkey: Set a new shortcut combination (there may be a 1-2 second delay before the success prompt appears)
-- 🔔 Show Tips: Enable/disable operation tips
+- 🔔 Show Tips: Enable/disable operation prompts
-- 📌 Keep Window Topmost: Keep game window always on top to prevent taskbar overlap
+- 📍 Keep Window Topmost: Keep the game always on top to prevent taskbar overlap
-- 🔽 Auto-hide Taskbar: Automatically hide taskbar to prevent overlap
+- 🔽 Auto-hide Taskbar: Automatically hide the taskbar to prevent overlap
-- 📱 Floating Window: Set hotkey to toggle floating menu for quick window adjustments
+- 📱 Floating Mode: Enabled by default, you can enable/disable the floating menu here.
+When disabled, use hotkey (default Ctrl+Alt+R) to open the adjustment menu
-- ⚙️ Open Config File: Customize ratios and resolutions
+- ⚙️ Open Config: Customize ratios and resolutions
-- ❌ Exit: Close program
+- ❌ Exit: Close the program

 ### Custom Settings